Neeku Naaku Dash Dash: Reception

 Radhika Rajamani of Rediff.com termed the film "mediocre" and rated 2/5.
-"Neeku Naaku Dash Dash starts off on a promising note but loses steam in the second half", Rajmani added.
+"Neeku Naaku Dash Dash starts off on a promising note but loses steam in the second half", Rajamani added.
 The Times of India critic awarded the film 2 1/2 stars out of 5 and stated: "One gets the feeling that director Teja tried to do a little too much with the movie, loading the narrative with multiple emotions all through."